Indonesian fish recipes

 Garlic (bawang putih) 3 cloves

-Tomatoes 4 pieces (chopped)
+Tomatoes 4 medium-sized, chopped

 Grilled shrimp paste (terasi) 1 teaspoon

-Cooking oil As needed
+Cooking oil As needed (vegetable or canola oil is recommended)

 Salt To taste

-Sugar To taste
+Sugar To taste (preferably palm sugar or brown sugar)

 Instructions